Motorhomes Australia

 https://explorermotorhomes.com.au/our-range/pathfinder/

 I’ve waxed lyrical about the Explorer Motorhomes previously on this blog, and I haven’t changed my tune.
+I love that they fit into a regular size carpark and they’re 4WD.

 The Pathfinder is, in my opinion, great for singles.
 You can have the full double bed, or opt for a single bed and use the extra space for storage.
 You can also have a friend stay over if you want, with the option of the dining area converting to another bed.